Asian American Track Recommendations

 In this session Doug Franklin will lay out the three (3) foundational leadership principles that youth workers can teach students for them to own their faith and live out the Gospel.
 You will experience these principles through fun activities, leadership assessments, and learning exercises.
 You will leave equipped and confident to teach your students leadership.
 We’ll even talk about the best practices and available resources to help you get off to the best start possible.

-Gospel Centered Youth Ministry in the Asian Church (YM)
+Gospel Centered Youth Ministry in the Asian Church (YM/AM)

 Speaker: Clark Fobes